Aurumaker72/mupen-lua-ugui/README.md

   - Easily add new controls and stylers
 - Host-authoritative
   - The host script coordinates everything: no library lock-in
+  - No global pollution - only necessary components are exposed as tables

 # Why would I use this?